New Nursing Pathway

 TCC's Nursing program is approved by the Washington State Nursing Care Quality Assurance Commission and is accredited by the Accrediting Commission for Education in Nursing (ACEN) formerly NLNAC, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia, 30326.

-It takes time and preparation to apply for the TCC nursing programs.
-If you are planning to apply to the nursing degree program for admission in Spring 2019 or afterwards, read the below important details to get the most current information, as there have been significant changes.
+It takes time and preparation to apply for the TCC nursing program.
+If you are planning to apply to the nursing degree program for admission in Spring 2019 or afterwards, find important details below.
+Please note that there have been significant changes.

 Get the first three years of a BSN (and be eligible to test for your RN credential) through TCC.